 Research and development expense increased by \$1.7 million for 2014 compared to 2013.
 The increase was primarily due to a \$2.6 million increase in employee-related costs associated with our increased headcount from 54 employees as of December 31, 2013 to 83 employees as of December 31, 2014.
-A total of \$1.7 million of internally developed software costs during the twelve months ended December 31, 2014 and \$0.8 million of internally developed software costs during the twelve capitalized, resulting in a reduction of the expense by \$0.9 million in the 2014 period.
+A total of \$1.7 million of internally developed software costs during the twelve months ended December 31, 2014 and \$0.8 million of internally developed software costs during the twelve months ended December 31, 2013 were capitalized, resulting in a reduction of the expense by \$0.9 million in the 2014 period.

 Research and development expense increased by \$0.6 million for 2013 compared to 2012.
 The increase was primarily due to a \$0.4 million increase in employee-related costs primarily associated with our increased headcount from 46 employees as of December 31, 2012 to 54 employees as of December 31, 2013.
 The increase in employee-related costs was partially offset by a \$0.3 million decrease in consulting costs.
-A total of \$0.8 million of internally developed software costs during the twelve months ended December 31, 2013 and \$1.3 million of internally developed software costs during the twelve months ended December 31, 2013 and \$1.3 million in the 2013 period.
+A total of \$0.8 million of internally developed software costs during the twelve months ended December 31, 2013 and \$1.3 million of internally developed software costs during the twelve months ended December 31, 2012 were capitalized, resulting in an increase of the expense by \$0.5 million in the 2013 period.